rririanto/redash-query-cheatsheets-mongodb/README.md

 ```
 Total       ID
 $50000	    31/05/20 00:00
 $40000  	  30/04/19 00:00
 $30000	    31/10/18 00:00
 $20000  	  31/01/20 00:00
 ```

 ### Total Revenue
-To calculate total of all revenue, it's quite similar like what we use when calculating monthly revenue, we can just use $sum and grouping all of together. $addFields use to adds new fields to documents.
+To calculate total of all revenue, it's quite similar like what we use when calculating monthly revenue, we can just use $sum and grouping all of together. $addFields use to adds new fields to documents to have total for all revenue.

 ```
 {